Masala Herb

 Just got some fresh breadfruit at the Lake Worth market this weekend.
 There are a few trees growing locally out in the Loxahatchee area and one of the farmers is always bringing in fresh stuff from his neighbors.
 He also had jackfruit.
 South Florida is not quite tropical, but it has not frozen down here in nearly 30 years.

-The guy selling it suggested letting it sit and get really ripe, then cooking it in a pan with raisins and a bit of brown sugar or honey to make a sweet bread pudding like substance.
+The guy selling it suggested letting it sit and get really ripe, then cooking it in a pan with raisins and a bit of brown sugar or honey to make a sweet bread pudding.
 Looking forward to experimenting this week.

 Reply